Spidy-Coder/All_Javascript_Projects_of_CodeCademy_Course/README.md

 15. <b>Message Mixer</b>
 16. <b>Work Around</b>

-### ✒NOTE:-THESE PROJECTS ARE UNDER CONSTRUCTION RIGHT NOW.SOME OF THEM ARE ALREADY UPLOADED.
+### ✒NOTE:-THESE PROJECTS ARE UNDER CONSTRUCTION RIGHT NOW.
+SOME OF THEM ARE ALREADY UPLOADED.
 and OTHER projects will be uploaded soon...